Executethishit/Moku-AIO/README.md

 ## Description

-MOKU AIO is a userscript designed to automate specific actions on a web page, such as filling in tweet URLs, clicking various buttons, and handling interactions for quests.
+MOKU AIO is a userscript designed to automate specific actions on [Moku](https://hq.moku.gg/), such as filling in tweet URLs, clicking various buttons, and handling interactions for quests.
 No more unnecessary clicks or popups!

 ## Installation